Shopify/polaris/src/components/MediaCard/README.md

     content: 'Learn more',
     onAction: () => {},
   }}
-  description="In this course, you’ll learn how the Kular family turned their mom’s recipe book into a global business." popoverActions={[{content: 'Dismiss', onAction: () => {}}]}
+  description={`In this course, you’ll learn how the Kular family turned their mom’s recipe book into a global business.`}
+  popoverActions={[{content: 'Dismiss', onAction: () => {}}]}
 >
   <VideoThumbnail